Advanced-Computer-Lab-2022/SAHAJ/README.md

 -if there is any missing installations an error will appear in the terminal in the following form "can't resolve xxxx" , just type "npm install xxxx" command.
 -To start the application open two terminals:
-=> Type cd backend in the first terminal and then nodemon server.js => Type "cd frontend" in the second terminal and then "nom start"
+=> Type cd backend in the first terminal and then nodemon server.js => Type "cd frontend" in the second terminal and then "npm start"

 ### ==> API references: